ijlyttle/bsplus/inst/shiny/accordion_sidebar/README.md

 This app shows the same functionality as the companion app, while introducing a new structure called "accordion sidebar".

-Using the functions in the shiny package, we can build one "dimension" of layers using a `tabsetPanel()`.
+Using the functions in the shiny package, we can build one "dimension" of layers using a `navbarPage()`.
 The accordion-sidebar provides you with an independent dimension.

 An accordion-sidebar consists of panel-sets.
 Each panel-set has a sidebar panel and an main panel.
 The collection of sidebar panels acts as an [accordion](http://getbootstrap.com/javascript/#collapse-example-accordion); the active sidebar panel "controls" the appearance of its main panel.